NREL Levelized Cost of Energy Calculator

 The levelized cost of energy (LCOE) calculator provides a simple calculator for both utility-scale and distributed generation (DG) renewable energy technologies that compares the combination of capital costs, operations and maintenance (O&M), performance, and fuel costs.

-This link presents average levelized costs for generating technologies that are brought on line in 20171 as represented in the National Energy Modeling System (NEMS) for the Annual Energy Outlook 2012 (AEO2012) reference case.
+This paper presents average values of levelized costs for generating technologies that are brought online in 20191 as represented in the National Energy Modeling System (NEMS) for the Annual Energy Outlook 2014 (AEO2014)

 EIA Capital Cost Estimates for Electricity Generation Plants